-Many parents may be surprised to learn the rise in opioid use isn’t limited to adults.
-A new study has found that the number of young people who were diagnosed in emergency rooms with opioid use disorder or addiction is on the rise.
+If you watch the news at all, you’ve likely heard about the opioid epidemic.
+According to a new report from the National Safety Council, Americans are more likely to die from an opioid overdose than a vehicle crash.
+However, many parents may be surprised to learn the rise in opioid use isn’t limited to adults.
+One study found that the number of young people who were diagnosed in emergency rooms with opioid use disorder or addiction is also on the rise.

 What are opioids?